atbcb/usab-uswds/news/_posts/2024-04-24-u-s-access-board-seeks-financial-program-manager.md

 excerpt: The U.S. Access Board seeks a Financial Program Manager to serve in its Office of Administration.
-This Financial Program Manager will develop, coordinate, and maintain an integrated system of financial services to include accounting, budgeting . . .
+This Financial Program Manager will develop, coordinate, and maintain an integrated system of financial services to include accounting, budgeting, management-financial reporting, auditing, financial management and analysis, procurement . . .
 image: /images/uploads/ab-seal.png
 image_alt_text: U.S. Access Board logo.
 A blue star with a folded red top point.
   The words, United States Access Board, wrap around the star.